JavaScript charts | How to use

 </script>

-Fig. 5 – Pie type chart using an XML file for data input
+Fig. 1.5 - Pie chart using an XML file for data input

 Above are two examples for bar and pie type charts.
-In the last example, an XML file was used to input the data intro the JSChart object.
+In the last example, XML and JSON files were used to input the data intro the JSChart object.

-The XML file must have an exact format:
+The XML and JSON files must have an exact format:

 <?xml version="1.0"?>